 Also of interest is that Warrenton has more people living here who work in computers and math than 95% of the places in the US.

 Warrenton is a very ethnically-diverse town.
 The people who call Warrenton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Warrenton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Warrenton include German, Irish, English, Italian, and Scots-Irish.
+Important ancestries of people in Warrenton include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Warrenton is English.
 Other important languages spoken here include Spanish and African languages.